-(a) firm A will always benefit from its manipulation (i.e. );
+(a) firm A will always benefit from its manipulation (i.e., ), and

-(b) firm B will not choose to abstain from manipulation (i.e. has no solution).
+(b) firm B will not choose to abstain from manipulation (i.e., has no solution).

-When firm A chooses to manipulate, its manipulation cost cannot be too low to ensure both firms play a role in the equilibrium and both firms can make a positive profit.
-In other words, ensuring that both the prices and profits for firms A and B are greater than 0.
+When firm A chooses to manipulate, its manipulation cost cannot be too low to ensure that both firms play a role in the equilibrium and make a positive profit simultaneously, which means ensuring that the prices and profits for firms A and B are both greater than 0.
 Proposition 1 (a) shows that manipulating online reviews is always profitable for the superior firm A if the inferior firm B does not manipulate online reviews.
-This may be because the positive manipulation by firm A will enhance its pre-existing reputation () as a superior firm.
-This would make firm A monopolist in the market, which will always result in greater benefits for A compared to when it does not engage in manipulation.
-Besides, Proposition 1 (b) describes that has no solution when firm A manipulates alone without governance.
-If firm A engages in manipulation alone, firm B as an inferior firm and without manipulation will experience a sharp decrease in market demand and a subsequent decline in profit.
-Therefore, firm B will not choose to refrain from manipulation when firm A is engaging in it.
+This result may be due to the positive manipulation by firm A, which will enhance its pre-existing reputation () as a superior firm.
+Furthermore, this would make firm A a monopolist in the market, which would always result in greater benefits for firm A than when it does not engage in manipulation.
+Furthermore, Proposition 1 (b) describes that has no solution when firm A manipulates alone without governance.
+If firm A engages in manipulation alone, firm B as an inferior firm and without manipulation, will experience a sharp decrease in market demand and a subsequent decline in profit.
+Therefore, firm B will choose not to refrain from manipulation when firm A is also engaged in such a practice.

 Platform governance